Lynn Nottage

-Lynn Nottage (born November 2, 1964) is an American playwright whose work often focuses on the experience of working-class people, particularly working-class people who are Black.
+Lynn Nottage (born November 2, 1964) is an American playwright whose work often focuses on the experience of working-class people, particularly working-class people who are black.
 She has received the Pulitzer Prize for Drama twice: in 2009 for her play Ruined, and in 2017 for her play Sweat.
 She was the first (and remains the only) woman to have won the Pulitzer Prize for Drama two times.

 Nottage is the recipient of a MacArthur "Genius" Fellowship and was included in Time magazine's 2019 list of the 100 Most Influential People.
-She is currently an associate professor of playwriting at Columbia University and an artist-in-residence at the Park Avenue Armory.
+She is currently a professor of playwriting at Columbia University and an artist-in-residence at the Park Avenue Armory.

 Early and personal life

 Lynn Nottage was born on November 2, 1964, in Brooklyn, New York.
 Her mother Ruby Nottage was a schoolteacher and principal; her father Wallace was a child psychologist.
-She went to Saint Ann's School for elementary school, and graduated from Fiorello H. LaGuardia High School.
+She has a younger brother, who became an attorney.
+She grew up in Brooklyn's Boerum Hill neighborhood, and went to Saint Ann's School for elementary school before graduating from Fiorello H. LaGuardia High School.
 While in high school, she wrote her first full-length play, The Darker Side of Verona, about an African-American Shakespeare company traveling through the South.

-She attended Brown University (AB 1986, DFA 2011) and the Yale School of Drama (MFA, 1989).
-After graduation, Nottage worked in Amnesty International's press office for four years.
-Most recently, Nottage received honorary degrees from Juilliard and Albright College.
+Nottage attended Brown University (A.B., 1986) and the Yale School of Drama (M.F.A., 1989).
+After graduation, she worked in Amnesty International's press office for four years.
+More recently, Nottage has received honorary degrees from Brown (D.F.A., 2011), the Juilliard School and Albright College.

 Nottage is married to filmmaker Tony Gerber, with whom she has two children, Ruby Aiyo and Melkamu Gerber.
+After living in Manhattan at the start of her career, Nottage returned to Brooklyn in 1997, moving back into the same Boerum Hill house in which she was raised.